ChijiokeUhegwu/viralrecon/README.md

 #### Interpretation:

--   Certain genome regions, such as 21,000–25,000 (S gene region), show **higher mutation density**.
+-   Certain genome regions, such as 21,000–25,000 (S gene region), show higher mutation density.
 This is not random as it reflects evolutionary hotspots where changes provide the virus with a selective advantage.
-Mutations in these hotspots often affect proteins involved in host entry, immune evasion (escape from neutralizing antibodies or T-cell recognition), and replication efficiency (via ORF1ab coding for replicase).
+Mutations in these hotspots often affect proteins involved in host entry, immune evasion (escape from neutralizing antibodies or T-cell recognition), and replication efficiency (via ORF1ab coding for replicase) [2].
 Thus, regions with high mutation density are signals of adaptive evolution under selective pressure, driven by the host immune system, antiviral drugs, or vaccine-induced immunity.
 Since most vaccines and monoclonal antibodies target the Spike protein, mutations concentrated here can reduce vaccine efficacy or render treatments less effective.
 Tracking mutation density in S is crucial for guiding booster design and therapeutic updates.
 Furthermore, a continuous build-up of mutations in the same region may eventually lead to major structural shifts in viral proteins, potentially resulting in a virus that behaves differently in terms of pathogenicity, transmissibility, or host range.

 ------------------------------------------------------------------------